 - Freshly ground pepper

-- Remove the skin from the salmon and cut into small pieces and put into the food processor.
+Remove the skin from the salmon and cut into small pieces and put in the food processor.

-- Add eggs, Psyllium Husk Fiber, onion, salt, lemon zest and freshly ground pepper to taste.
+Add eggs, Psyllium Husk Fiber, onion, salt, lemon zest and freshly ground pepper.